Mrt134/Experimental/1.0luminadocumentation/luminaintro.rst

 * ZFS file restore functionality through the :ref:`Insight File Manager`.

-* Simple access to operating system-specific functionality such as screen brightness, audio volume, and battery status.

 * Multi-monitor support includes the :ref:`Lumina Xconfig` graphical utility for adding or removing monitors from the Lumina session.